stephcrete/REST-API-Design-Guide-Wiki/REST-Resources---URIs.md

   * separator: &
 * fragment: section1

-RULES: in NBB's REST APIs, the URIs MUST be:
+RULES: the URIs MUST be:
 * completely in lowercase
 * with kebab/spinal case: a-super-uri (i.e., hyphens to separate elements)
 * as flat as possible (resources should be just below the API entry point)